wriggs12/Machine-Learning-Practice/README.md

 I've learned that machine learning is mostly formatting and standardizing the data and optimizing models rather than building the models.
-Also, I'd probabaly never build my own model from scratch in the future as I can easily import a library with it.
+I'd probabaly never build my own model from scratch in the future as I can easily import it from a library.

 I've been able to fully understand the workings of several machine learning models and I am continuing to furthur my understanding of machine learning.